-Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon – yet it is easy to reach on a Sintra Day Trip.
+Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon.
+Yet it is easy to reach on a Sintra Day Trip.

-Sintra Day Trip: Why Travelers Should Go
+Sintra Day Trip: Why You Should Go

-For centuries, Sintra has been a retreat used by Lisbon’s elite; they built the region’s sprawling estates and grandiose castles that are today’s main attractions.
-The historic and cultural landscape of Sintra has been so well-preserved that it has been declared a UNESCO World Heritage Site.
+While there are numerous destinations for day trips from Lisbon, visiting Sintra ranks at the top.
+For centuries, Sintra has been a retreat used by Lisbon’s elite.
+They built the region’s sprawling estates and grandiose castles that are today’s main tourist attractions.

-Things To Do in Sintra, Portugal
+Best Things To Do in Sintra, Portugal

 Top Things To See in Sintra in One Day